-Purcell were commissioned as Lead Architects and Heritage Consultants to design a new Graduate Centre and add an extension to existing student accommodation pavilions for University of Oxford’s St Catherine’s College.
+Purcell have designed a new Graduate Centre and added an extension to existing student accommodation pavilions for University of Oxford’s St Catherine’s College.

 Our design creates a £10m contemporary addition for the College’s graduate student community that provides a complementary accompaniment to Arne Jacobsen’s original campus design and Stephen Hodder’s later phases of development.